robster619007/DjangoSmartContract_Project/README.md

 # DjangoSmartContract_Project
-a demo smart contract project using django which connects to my solidity application deployed on Etherscan
+A demo smart contract project using django which connects to my solidity application deployed on Etherscan

 # Smart Contract